 That’s due to an amazing fact underlying the basic nature of this gorgeous product of time and powerful geological forces.
 This holds true due to the fact that the remarkable island actually represents the uppermost portion of an ancient shield volcano.

 The massive formation of Madeira itself further boasts a stunning measurement.
 To be precise, it rises a phenomenal total of 3.7 mi (6 km) from the floor of the surrounding ocean.
 The volcano, and therefore the island, further formed about 5 million years ago.

 Madeira Location, Geography, and Ecology

-This incredible site has truly amazing geographical features.
-Firstly, the island of Madeira boasts an impressive 90 mi (150 km) of coastline.
-Secondly, it also has a mountain range that runs through the center of the island.
-The highest points of this impressive range measures 6,109 ft (1,862 m).
-Thirdly, however, it remains best known for its mind-boggling valleys, ravines, and coral reefs, and sea caves.
+Intriguingly, it also has a mountain range that runs through the center of the island.
+The highest point of this impressive range measures 6,109 ft (1,862 m).
+The beauty remains best known for its array of mind-boggling valleys, ravines, and coral reefs, and sea caves.

 The magnificent Madeira also has a remarkably complex climate.
 That’s because, in fact, it has several microclimates, due to the variations in altitude.
 The only native fauna consists of a species of bat.
 Numerous animal species, however, have been introduced.